76ers beat Wizards 107-98; Simmons leaves with knee injury

 Tobias Harris added 17 points for the 76ers, who pulled within a game of the Pacers for fifth place in the Eastern Conference standings.

 Embiid picked up his fourth and fifth fouls within a span of 20 seconds and left the game with 6:55 remaining and the 76ers leading 89-83.
-But Harris made a jumper and Shake Milton converted a 3-pointer and a turnaround jumper to help maintain the lead before Embiid returned in the closing minutes.
+But Harris made a jumper and Shake Milton converted a 3-pointer and a turnaround jumper to help maintain the lead before Embiid returned to help close the game out.

+Embiid finished with just three assists, but Brown was impressed with his court vision.

+“What I feel like he is doing better than he’s ever done is he’s passing out of the post at a highly efficient rate,” Brown said.
+“He’s strong with his decisions, especially in crunch time.”

-Thomas Bryant had 19 points and 10 rebounds for the fast-fading Wizards, who have gone 0-4 since the restart and would be eliminated from playoff contention if Orlando and Brooklyn win their games later Wednesday.
+Thomas Bryant had 19 points and 10 rebounds for the fast-fading Wizards, who have gone 0-4 since the restart and would have been eliminated from playoff contention if Orlando and Brooklyn won their games later Wednesday.

 Washington has the worst record (24-44) of the 22 teams in Orlando.

 The 76ers held the offensively challenged Wizards to 42% shooting.
-That came after coach Brett Brown publicly blasted his team’s defensive effort, saying it “stinks” after his club allowed 126 and 130 points in their first two games in Orlando.
+That came after Brown publicly blasted his team’s defensive effort, saying it “stinks” after allowing 126 and 130 points in their first two games in Orlando.

+For the Wizards, the season is all but over but guard Troy Brown said he likes the improvement.

+“I feel like our communication is better and we are heading in the right direction,” Brown said.

 TIP-INS